 A perfect example is the Russian ruble.
-As we discussed here on the burrito back in September, economic weakness amid sanctions is plundering the ruble to record lows.
+As we discussed back in September, economic weakness amid sanctions is plundering the ruble to record lows.
 A surprise rate hike last week has done nothing to help things, nor has an interim agreement between Russia and Ukraine to resume natural gas flows.
 The ruble unravels:

 Changing continents, there is similar weakness in the Japanese yen as seen in the Russian ruble.
 For Japan has basically targeted a weak yen policy since late 2012 as ‘Abenomics’ have been employed – monetary easing – in an effort to stimulate its economy.
 The latest announcement of further stimulus last week is sending the yen spiraling lower against the dollar, meaning more and more yen are needed to buy $1…….113 yen and counting: